emrecan-s/next-neighboor/README.md

 Open source flat/house noise directory which people can leave an anonymous review about their previous flats/houses.
 Feel free to contribute.
-Here is the working demo https://noisy-neighbours.herokuapp.com/
+Here is the working app https://https://nextneighbour.com